And Why You Might Want To

 - Our 521-bit ECC encryption is the strongest that is commercially-available for any secure messaging app.
 How secure?
 Banking uses 2048-bit RSA.
 Our encryption is equivalent to 15,360-bit RSA.

-- The secure private server network we have built will protect you in over 190 countries where we have network coverage.
+- The secure, private data network will protect you in over 190 countries.

-- BlackBerry’s security audit of our devices found no vulnerabilities after they tested it with their Cyber Security team for three days.
+- BlackBerry’s security audit of our devices found no vulnerabilities in our devices.